-- ◆ The DNS hierarchy specifies the structure, naming conventions, and delegation of authority in the DNS service. - The DNS name service provides the actual name-to-address mapping mechanism.
+- The DNS hierarchy specifies the structure, naming conventions, and delegation of authority in the DNS service. - The DNS name service provides the actual name-to-address mapping mechanism.

-For more information, see Contents >Novell DNS/DHCP Services Administrator's Guide in the NetWare Server Communications online documentation (www.novell.com/documentation).
+For more information, see Contents > Novell DNS/DHCP Services Administrator's Guide.